 We specialize in conducting presentations to classes you teach and the student organizations you advise.
 Consider inviting staff to present career-related topics, such as:

-- My Ticket to a Job; Resume & Cover Letter Development
+- Resume & Cover Letter Development

 - Creating Your Brand; How to Market Yourself